samartzidis/WinAppleKey/README.md

 Specifically:
 - Swaps the Fn-Ctrl keys to align with standard Windows keyboard layouts (not supported by Apple's Bootcamp driver).
 - Maps the missing Windows keys such as the Del, Insert, Print Screen, Pause/Break, etc.
-- Respects all the small details such as typematic properties of keys, something which was not possible with the older [WinA1314](https://github.com/samartzidis/WinA1314) driver.
-- Includes an installer that automates the task of properly and cleanly installing or uninstalling the driver.

-Only 64-bit versions of Windows 10 are currently supported.
-You may also be able to install the driver on Windows 7, 8 or 8.1 (64-bit) but this has not been tested.
+Note that it is only tested and supported on Windows 10 (64-bit).

 ### Technical Details
-WinAppleKey is fully implemented as a HIDCLASS LowerFilter WDM kernel mode driver.
+WinAppleKey is implemented as a HIDCLASS LowerFilter WDM kernel mode driver.

 ![keyboard-driver-stack](keyboard-driver-stack.png)